-With kids back in school and safety increasingly on the minds of parents, schools face greater pressure than ever to maintain the security of their facilities.
+With kids back in school and safety increasingly on the minds of parents, schools face greater pressure than ever to maintain the security of their school facilities.
 Senior Commercial Security Consultant Richard Phillips has worked with schools throughout his career at Koorsen and well knows the particular challenge of maintaining selective access.
-Here’s what he has to say about maintaining safe schools:
+Here’s what he has to say about keeping schools safe:

 - “First and foremost, keep the school locked down.”